First-Year On-Campus Resident Parking Policy

 Yes.
 This policy does apply to you.

 Yes.
-The policy applies to all first year students who graduate from a high school during spring 2019 and who live in SDSU on-campus residences during the 2019-20 academic year.
+The policy applies to all first-year students who graduate from a high school during spring 2022 and who live in SDSU on-campus residences during the 2022-23 academic year.

 Yes.
-If a student’s situation changes during the semester, that student will be able to submit a waiver request after the start of the academic year.
+If your situation changes during the semester, you will be able to submit a waiver request after the start of the academic year.